 Click here for a short list of financial aid information that we hope you will find useful as a quick reference.

-If a student you are working with would like to receive more information, please have them fill out this form to join our mailing list.
+If a student you are working with would like to receive more information, please have them join our contact list.
 If they have specific questions, they could call us at 1-888-SCRANTON (1-888-727-2686) or email us at email@example.com.
 They may also call or email their admissions counselor directly.

 Finding Your Admissions Counselorplus or minus

 Our Admissions Counselors are here to serve you, your students and their families.
 Please use your admissions counselor as a resource for any help that you may need.
 All of our admissions counselors are also Scranton graduates and can describe the Scranton experience first-hand.
 Also, if you would like a representative to visit your school, please don't hesitate to reach out.
-Click here to search for your Admissions Counselor by state and county.
+Click here to search for your Admissions Counselor by zip code.